mcdwayne/dad-jokes-in-my-workflow-logs/README.md

 ## example

 ![image of a screen shot of a terminal and a dad joke: What's the difference between a guitar and a fish?
 You can tune a guitar but you can't "tuna" fish!](https://i.imgur.com/ufQMevd.png)

+### This is an example repo
+No guarantee or warranty implied or given.
+No, I will not support this.